nordbynick/UWFinTech_Project3/README.md

 - [Hotel Booking Demand](https://www.kaggle.com/jessemostipak/hotel-booking-demand)

 ## **Action Items**
-- Data cleaning and shaping
+- Data Cleaning & Shaping
   - Data comes from/affiliated with an article Hotel Booking Demand Datasets
-  - Data was cleaned by Thomas Mock and Antoine Bichat (additional cleaning and organization conducted by April & Nick)
+  - Data was cleaned by Thomas Mock and Antoine Bichat (additional cleaning and organization conducted by our team)
   - Is there further noise/info we want to weed out?
 - ML Model
   - Which model to use (try multiple models)